dotlang/language/README.md

 Exclusive resources (sockets, file, standard I/O...) are implemented using channels to hide inherent mutability of their underlying resource.

 You can use `:==` syntax to evaluate an expression in parallel and when its finished, store result in `result`.
 If expression creates a struct you can destruct it using `a,b,c :=` syntax or use `_` to ignore expression result.
-Any reference to `result` after parallel execution will pause the code until execution is finished.
+Any reference to `result` after parallel execution will pause current thread until execution is finished.
 You can refer to output of a parallel execution inside body of a lambda, and code won't be stopped unless the lambda is invoked (Example 2 and 3).

 **Syntax**